John Hawkins was born in 1949, went to Highgate School and lived in London until 2015 when he moved to Lewes.

 On the recommendation of Sir Charles Mackerras a ‘Sea Symphony’ was commissioned by The Marine Society.
 This was followed by a song cycle ‘Voices from the Sea’ and ‘The Seafarer’ for tenor, choir, and chamber orchestra.
 The BBC broadcast the ‘Sea Symphony’ three times and the song cycle ‘Voices from the Sea’, sung by Martyn Hill, is available from Meridian Records.
 In ‘The Seafarer’ for tenor, choir and chamber orchestra the Anglo Saxon poem is set against a dramatic letter from a seaman on a sinking cargo ship.

-Past performances in Brighton have included ‘Urizen’ in a Brighton Fringe concert in 2012, ‘Americana’ at Music and Wine at St Luke’s in 2016’ and ‘Fuzon’ in a Brighton Philharmonic chamber concert in 2016.
+Past performances in Brighton have included ‘Urizen’ in a Brighton Fringe concert in 2012, and ‘Fuzon’ for string quartet in a Brighton Philharmonic chamber concert in 2016, ‘Fuzon’ will also be played by the Piatti Quartet at the Nicholas Yonge Society in Lewes in October 2022,

-A CD of all John Hawkins’s music for clarinet, for the Claudio Records label, is in preparation.
+A CD of all John Hawkins’s music for clarinet, ‘Simplicius’, on the Claudio Records label, was released in 2020.

 ‘Voices from the Sea’ CD